Lily-Ng/Blog-Migration-Helper/README.md

 # Blog Migration Helper
-A web scraper project that pulls meta data &amp; content, formatting them according to blog migration specifications of WBR.
+A web scraper project that pulls meta data &amp; content, formatting them according to the blog migration specifications of WBR.
 Blog Migration Helper is a command line tool programmed in Python.

 Raw source code is in "BlogMigrationHelper.py"